Stimulating your 3-year-old child's creativity through drawing

 1. Provide varied materials: Offer your child different types of crayons, markers, and papers to stimulate their curiosity and desire to draw.

-2. Create an artistic routine: Integrate dedicated drawing moments into your child's daily life to make it a pleasant habit.
+2. Create an artistic routine: Incorporate dedicated drawing moments into your child's daily life to make it an enjoyable habit.

-3. Display their works: Showcase your child's creations at home, thus reinforcing their self-confidence.
+3. Display their artwork: Value your child's creations by displaying them at home, reinforcing their self-confidence.

-4. Participate together: Take time to draw with your child, showing that you enjoy this activity and encouraging their engagement.
+4. Participate together: Take the time to draw with your child, showing that you appreciate this activity and encouraging their engagement.

 Avoid criticism: Let your child express themselves freely without judging their drawings, thus promoting their creativity and enjoyment of drawing.

-1. Imposing specific themes: Let your child choose their subjects to encourage their imagination.
+1. Imposing specific themes: Let your child choose their own subjects to encourage their imagination.

-2. Constantly correcting: Avoid rectifying their drawings, which could discourage them.
+2. Constantly correcting: Avoid correcting their drawings, which could discourage them.

 3. Comparing with other children: Each child develops at their own pace; comparisons can harm their self-confidence.